 This solution will ripen and only get better and better.
 But as you develop more rolls, your development times will get longer.
 You can add 5 ml of stock solution, with 60 grams of Sodium Sulfite or Potassium/Sodium Metabisulfite , to 250 ml of distilled water; to add to your working solution to replenish it as well.

-Remember this is a Rodinal type developer, but it has the fine grain abilities of PPD, and the contrast of DK-50.
+Remember this is a Rodinal type developer, but it has the superfine grain abilities of PPD via the CD3, and the normal contrast characteristics of DK-50.

-One can not store their Rod-Thermic Developer as a concentrate pass four or six months.
-Because the developer will start to break down, due to the presents of the Sodium Hydroxide.
-Therefore, if you decide to store or keep this developer in concentrate form for longer periods of time.You will have to make it into a "two part" formula.
-Part A, is the Rodinal,250 ml; and Part B, is the 5 grams of Hydroquinone and the 3.0 grams of CD3 Color Developer, mixed with 10 grams of Potassium Metabisulfite, in 250 ml of distilled water.
+One can not store their Rod-Thermic Developer as a concentrate single solution pass four or six months.
+Because the CD3 developer will start to break down, due to the presents of the Sodium Hydroxide.
+Therefore, if you decide to store or keep this developer for longer periods of time.You will have to make it into a "two part" formula.
+Part A, is the Rodinal portion,consisting of Para-Aminophenol HCI, Potassium Metabisulfite, and the Sodium Hydroxide solution in 375ml of water.
+And Part B, 5 grams of Hydroquinone, 3.0 grams of CD3 Color Developer, mixed with 10 grams of Potassium Metabisulfite, in 375 ml of distilled water.

-To use, mix the Rodinal Part A, @ 1:60 and then add 5 to 10 drops of Part B. Stir and allow the solution to settle for 10 minutes before use, at temperatures from 68 to 85 degrees.
+To use, mix the Rodinal Part A, @ 1:40 and then add 5ml solution of Part B. Stir and allow the solution to settle for 5 minutes before use, at temperatures from 68 to 85 degrees.
 Other dilution levels can be used as well.
-I have tried 1:80, with good results.
+I have tried 1:80, with good results using stand development.

-Note: I have tested these formula and have obtained from good to excellent results.
-Yet I have not done exhaustive test with them because I do not have all the equipment or time, to try them out on every available film, camera, or photo paper.
+Note: I have tested this formula and have obtained from good to excellent results.
+Yet I have not done exhaustive test with it because I do not have all the equipment or time, to try them out on every available film, camera, or photo paper.

 This is where "you" the user come in.
 Make and try the formula out, and see what wonders you, yourself can create.
 Post your results or comments, whether good or bad; and become a Pioneer with me on a journey that does not end.